CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab14.md

 1. Review the existing code.
 You will add code to work with the AI Language Text Analytics SDK.

-    > **Tip**: As you add code to the code file, be sure to maintain the correct indentation.
+    > **Note:** As you add code to the code file, be sure to maintain the correct indentation.

 1. At the top of the code file, under the existing namespace references, find the comment **Import namespaces** and add the following code to import the namespaces you will need to use the Text Analytics SDK: